tcallsen/romannumerals/README.md

 mvn spring-boot:build-image -Dspring-boot.build-image.imageName=tcallsen/romannumerals:0.0.1-SNAPSHOT
 ```

-### 2. Build Java Project inside Docker Containers
+### Option 2: Build Java Project inside Docker Containers

 This command will compile the Java Project inside a Docker container.
-This is useful is the host OS does not have Java and Maven installed:
+This is useful if the host OS does not have Java or Maven installed:

 ```
 docker build -t tcallsen/romannumerals:0.0.1-SNAPSHOT .